 Painting by Tom Carlton

-Spartanburg, SC, offered every manner of culture shock for a Jewish kid from Brooklyn.
+Columbia, SC, offered every manner of culture shock for a Jewish kid from Brooklyn.
 But it also offered Mike Mayo a job.

 Newly graduated from college and just months away from landing a job covering Don Shula’s Miami Dolphins for the Fort Lauderdale Sun-Sentinel, Mayo was working the beat at his first full-time newspaper job.
 He covered University of South Carolina football and basketball for the local daily – which meant he covered the Gamecocks’ colorful, beloved head football coach, Joe Morrison.